craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes June 11 22.md

 "Please, when a job is under the table like this, some things are infered.
 Is your reward not suitable for such a task?
 I am willing to rectify our contract if necessary, in both of our favors."

-She also mentions that the Guards of Magius have mildly accurate descriptions and have put minor bounties (175sp) on all but [[Nala]] who has a much steeper bounty on her head (3000sp).
+She also mentions that the Guards of Magius have mildly accurate descriptions and have put minor bounties (450sp) on all but [[Nala]] who has a much steeper bounty on her head (3000sp).
 To her all this means is that another dropoff point will need to be arranged.

+### What happened this time?